OTI Festival 1974

 OTI Festival 1974 (Tercer Gran Premio de la Canción Iberoamericana, Terceiro Grande Prêmio da Canção Ibero-Americana) was the third edition of the OTI Festival, held on 26 October 1974 at the Teatro Juan Ruiz de Alarcón of the Centro de Convenciones in Acapulco, Mexico, and presented by Raúl Velasco and Lolita Ayala.
 It was organised by the Organización de Televisión Iberoamericana (OTI) and host broadcaster Televisa, who staged the event after winning the 1973 festival for Mexico with the song "Que alegre va María" by Imelda Miller.

 Broadcasters from nineteen countries participated in the festival, seven of them making their debut.
-The winner was the song "Hoy canto por cantar" performed by Nydia Caro representing Puerto Rico, with "Yo soy" by Tania Zea representing Guatemala placing second, and "Vuélvete" by José Luis Rodríguez representing Venezuela placing third.
+The winner was the song "Hoy canto por cantar", written by Ricardo Ceratto and Nydia Caro, and performed by Caro herself representing Puerto Rico; with "Yo soy", written and performed by Tanya Zea representing Guatemala, placing second; and "Vuelve", written by Pablo Schneider, and performed by José Luis Rodríguez representing Venezuela, placing third.

 Location

 Centro de Convenciones, Acapulco – host venue of the OTI Festival 1974.

 According to the rules of the OTI Festival at the time, the winning broadcaster of the previous edition would host the festival the following year.
 The Organización de Televisión Iberoamericana (OTI) designated Televisa, which was the winning broadcaster of the previous edition with the song "Que alegre va María" by Imelda Miller representing Mexico, as the host broadcaster of the 1974 edition.

 The broadcaster staged the event in Acapulco, instead of Mexico City, as was initially planned.
 The venue selected was the Teatro Juan Ruiz de Alarcón of the Centro de Convenciones.
 This theatre was a highly vanguardist building opened in 1973 with a seating capacity for over 2,000 people.